 Sometimes we may need to make further enquiries with third parties, such as an employer or the police, before deciding whether to open an investigation.
-In these circumstances it can take up to 10 days to complete this stage of the fitness to practise process.
+It can take up to 8 weeks to complete this stage of the fitness to practise process.

 We may decide to close the case and advise the person who made the complaint to seek resolution of the matter elsewhere (for example with a different regulator or with the service concerned).
 If cases are closed in the first stage of our process, we will notify the person who raised the concern, but it is unlikely we will notify the social worker concerned.

 For those informants who want to remain anonymous, it is very difficult for us to take action in circumstances where the person raising a concern does not wish to share their identity.
 In these circumstances we are often unable to open an investigation because we will require consent to share the information provided with the social worker involved in the matter.